dcohen-dalton/csx/docs/_sources/assignments/2-riemann/riemann.rst.txt

   #.
 Plot the accumulation function using ``plotAccFnc()``.
   #.
 Finally, for each rule, print the estimated area under the curve.

-  When your RiemannApp (1) prints estimated areas of a polynomial for each of the rules, (2) plots each rule and (3) plots each accumulation function, similar to the following, you are done with this exercise.
+  When your RiemannApp (1) prints estimated areas of a polynomial for each of the rules, (2) plots each rule and (3) plots each accumulation function you are done with this exercise.

+  Example output:

   (1) Estimated areas of a polynomial:

   .. figure:: 00sum.png
-   :width: 100 %
+   :width: 80 %
    :align: center

-  (2) Plots for each rule:
+  (2) Plots for each rule.
+The accumulation function is shown in green:

   .. figure:: 07lhrtogether.png
-   :width: 70 %
+   :width: 50 %
    :align: center

   .. figure:: 08rhrtogether.png
-   :width: 70 %
+   :width: 50 %
    :align: center

   .. figure:: 09trtogether.png
-   :width: 70 %
+   :width: 50 %
    :align: center

 6. Analysis